mike99mac/minimy-mike99mac/README.md

 Minimy must be downloaded, installed and configured.

 ### Download and copy Minimy
 It is recommended that you make a second copy of Minimy after you download it.
-This way, if make some changes to the running code, you'll have a reference copy.
+This way, if you make some changes to the running code, you'll have a reference copy.
 Also the copy of the code that you run should not have a ``.git/`` directory, thus removing any connection to github.

 The directory the copy will run in **must be named**  ``minimy``, removing the ``-mike99mac`` suffix.